som-shahlab/TIMER/README.md

 # TIMER-private

-This repository contains the infrastructure for generating synthetic instruction set from EHR, instruct-tuning Llama models, and performing evaluation.
+This repository contains the infrastructure for generating synthetic instruction set from EHR, instruct-tuning models, and performing evaluation.

 ## Requirements
 -`conda env create -f environment.yml`